nhn/tui.chart/CONTRIBUTING.md

 ## Code Style Guide

 We use an automatic code formatter called [`Prettier`](https://prettier.io/).
-Run yarn prettier after making any changes to the code.
+Run npm prettier after making any changes to the code.

 Then, our linter will catch most issues that may exist in your code.
 You can check the status of your code styling by simply running `npm run validate`.